ACC-COSC2325-002-FA16/groupproject2-bravo/ResearchPaper.rst

 Describe the experiment you set up.
 What led you to pick this particular experiment (hopefully it was not because it was easy!)
 Be sure to show how your experiment was set up.
 Show how the device is connected to the microcontroller.

 This experiment was set up using the Arduino board and the goal was to have it implemented C and assembly code to have the correct display of the temperature.
-So far we have had the concept work in C++ however we werent able to get the C code and assembly to work properly together.
+So far we have had the concept work in C++ and as well in C however we werent able to get the ADC convert to work in assembly.
 We chose this project because it’s a common device that most people would use on a daily basis but wouldn’t actually think about is how these thermometers work.
 Even though there is other options for a thermometer (such as the old school mercury in a glass tube type deal) this is the ideal process used in the modern type of temperature takers.

 **Conclusions**